Freelancer insurance

 Tailor your freelance insurance policy with these covers

-Freelancer professional indemnity insurance covers the cost of defending your business against allegations of professional negligence (such as giving your client incorrect or wrongful advice) and if unsuccessful, the cost of damages awarded against you.
-This is a necessity for freelancers, as most clients will require it before entering into a contract with you, and insurance cover is available with limits ranging from £50,000 to £5m.
+Freelance professional indemnity insurance covers the cost of defending your business against allegations of professional negligence (such as giving your client incorrect or wrongful advice) and if unsuccessful, the cost of damages awarded against you.
+This is a necessity for freelancers, as most clients will require it before entering into a contract with you.
+Insurance cover is available with limits ranging from £50,000 to £5m.

-Freelance liability insurance covers the cost of defending your business (including damages awarded against you if unsuccessful) if someone is injured, or their property damaged, which arises from you going about your business or supplying products.
+Freelance public liability insurance and product liability insurance covers the cost of defending your business (including damages awarded against you if unsuccessful) if someone is injured, or their property damaged, which arises from you going about your business or supplying products.
 The legal fees alone could cost your business thousands of pounds.
 Limits range from £1m to £5m.

 Employer’s liability insurance is a legal requirement if your business has employees.
 It covers your business against claims for injury or illness suffered by employees arising from their employment.
 If you employ staff, this cover is essential.
 Cover for £10m.